TheAlanNix/cisco-security-tools/README.md

 Currently, I haven't found a way to update the "Default Action" log settings, so that's still manual, but this should handle all other rules.

-Also, there's no bulk update (only insert) for the access control rules, so this puppy can take a while if you have a lot of rules.
+Bulk update capabilities have been added to Firepower in recent releases, so the script now supports this.
+This massively improves the time it takes for the script to run, so it is enabled by default.
+However, if you find that your FMC errors out on the API calls, you can disable the option.

 ## [FirepowerImportScripts](FirepowerImportScripts/)